FlorentFlament/florentflament.github.io/content/driving-ym2149f-sound-chip-with-an-arduino.md

 What next
 ---------

-I will soon publish the Arduino code together with some PC side code to have [YM files][7] streamed to the YM2149F chip.
+The next blog post describes how to have [YM files streamed to the YM2149F chip][7].
+Besides, a video of my [YM2149F chip playing some tune][8] is available online.

 [1]: https://en.wikipedia.org/wiki/General_Instrument_AY-3-8910